This section is a work in progress and does not represent the final product. Content may be revised, refined, or altered before publication.

 Toren sidestepped the blow like it was nothing.

-This had been accounted for.
+This had been accounted for long ago.
 Defense was the first thing an Avatar learned.
 To make their body like granite and endure.
 Some were better at it than others, and Lucan had never known an equal.

 Toren’s cuts were shallow against Lucan’s reinforced flesh.
-Laughable.
-But the sting was undeniable, like a million paper cuts.
+Laughable, but the sting was undeniable.
+Each cut was sharp and unrelenting.

-Like most ordinary Avatars, his abilities meant little against a target he could not hit.
+He could outlast Toren, but that wasn’t enough.
+He had to beat him.
+Unfortunately, like most Avatars, his abilities meant little against a target he couldn’t hit.

-Their blades met once again.
-This time, Toren was beginning to feel it, the added mass of Lucan’s field.
-The slow accretion was catching up to Toren.
-Soon, his speed would not matter for anything.
+Their blades met again.
+Toren was beginning to feel the added mass of Lucan’s field.
+The slow accretion was catching up to him.
+Soon, his speed wouldn’t matter.

 Toren frowned.
 Lucan smiled.

 Lucan sidestepped and pressed forward, forcing Toren back toward the skirmish between the King’s Guards and the two Arbiter novices.
-Lucan’s four warriors were losing badly, but that was typical.
+Lucan’s four warriors were struggling, but that was expected.
 At least they were not dead.
 These Arbiter novices were nowhere near Toren’s level, but they were still too fast for his guards.
 It typically took a hundred Avatars to put a single Arbiter down, depending on their comparative abilities and training.

-Four versus two would have normally been a slaughter.
-It was a good thing the King’s Guard were some of the best Aurelia could offer.
-Lucan’s guards especially.
+Four Avatars versus two Arbiters would have customarily been a slaughter.
+It was a good thing the King’s Guard was some of the best Aurelia could offer.
+Especially Lucan’s.

 Lucan caught a glimpse of the third fight on the skydeck.
-Rook’s arm hung limply at his side and had reverted back.
-Broken, maybe?
+Rook’s arm hung limp, reverted.
+Broken?
+Lucan blinked.
+That... wasn’t supposed to happen.

 No time to dwell on that.
-Focus.
-Lucan would not allow himself to be distracted from the glorious task before him.
+He needed to focus on the next strike and not allow himself to be distracted from the glorious task before him.

 “After him!”
 Toren shouted.